okielife/Emerald/docs/index.rst

 Still to do:

  - On Travis, it should download E+ 9.3 and run E+ through it.
+ - Add outputs as individual classes, separate out all boilerplate stuff
  - Lots of things.

 .. toctree::